endoflife-date/endoflife.date/tools/visualstudio.md

 **Visual Studio 2019** follows the Microsoft Product Fixed Lifecycle Policy of 10 years.
 The first 5 years of Mainstream Support provide feature updates, platform updates, security updates, and functionality fixes, and the second 5 years of Extended support provide security updates.
 For more information, search the Support Lifecycle Database.

 **Visual Studio 2017** and earlier are also supported for 10 years

+The **Visual Studio Community edition** is only supported on the recommended latest release of the latest minor version of Visual Studio.